roman-milk/roman-milk.github.io/best-wife-ever-12-days-of-sexmas.md

  "And you are mine," she copied, her hand giving a gentle squeeze.

  I drove wondering, which it would be.
 There were three more outfits she hadn't tried on yet, but we had purchased: a sweet Belle dress, her favourite Disney princess, a flapper dress and a naughty nun outfit.
 Each outfit had different fantasies spinning in my head at a high-speed pace.
 My cock stayed stiff the whole drive home.
-Report_Story #3